bluemellophone/thesis/README.md

 ------------

-This repository holds the source files used to generate my 2015 Master's Thesis entitled, &rdquo;Photographic Censusing of Zebra and Giraffe in the Nairobi National Park&rdquo;.
+This repository holds the source files used to generate my 2015 Master's Thesis entitled, &ldquo;Photographic Censusing of Zebra and Giraffe in the Nairobi National Park&rdquo;.

 This thesis document is meant to be a partial fullfillment of the requirements